 NOTE 1: Other pages in our web site discuss the Cheney Bros. silk operations, such as the

 above Historic District Map.
 You can also visit the "Cheney Brothers Silk" section of the www.textilehistory.org web site,

 NOTE 2: A comprehensive description of the Cheney Brothers National Historic Landmark District, its history and its sites, quoting from the nomination for Landmark status, can be found in the "Living Places" website, by clicking here.

-NOTE 3: After the Landmark District received its designation, a Plan of Preservation and Development was published.
+NOTE 5: After the Landmark District received its designation, a Plan of Preservation and Development was published.
 It includes photos and a summary of the history of the District and its sites, with ideas on how to re-use the mill buildings and preserve the historic area.
 Many of the mills did become apartments, as envisioned in this April 1980 report, sometimes known as "the blue book."
-The 94-page booklet may take considerable time to download.
-Click booklet.
+The 93-page booklet may take considerable time to download.
+Click Preservation Booklet.